389ds/389ds.github.io/docs/389ds/design/repl-diff-tool-design.md

 ## Design
 ---------------

-So the tools sees the two replicas as a "Master" and a "Replica", but it could really just be "ReplicaA" and "ReplicaB".
-So when the tool finds a problem it reports what Master has, and what Replica has.
+So the tools sees the two replicas as a "Supplier" and a "Replica", but it could really just be "ReplicaA" and "ReplicaB".
+So when the tool finds a problem it reports what Supplier has, and what Replica has.

 The "lag" algorithm looks at the state information in each entry using the **nscpentryWSI** attribute.
 When evaluating an attribute value inconsistency the tool will take the most recent csn timestamp from the state information (it checks vucsn, vdcsn, mdcsn, and adcsn).
 This timestamp is then subtracted from the time the tool was started to determine if the inconsistency is within the lag allowance.

 The entry gathering is done using a search with the "paged result control" to bring in 500 entries at a time until all the entries are returned and processed.
 The batch processing works as follows.
-Each entry from the Master entries is checked if it exists in the Replica entries.
+Each entry from the Supplier entries is checked if it exists in the Replica entries.
 If they both exist in this page result group, then they are compared.
 Any remaining entries without matches on either side (temporarily missing entries), are rolled into the next paged result set.
 After all the paged result searches complete any "temporarily missing" entries become "definitely missing" entries and are listed in the final report.